Friday, April 17, 2020

 corner of one room—helpless

-hands clasp on both ears
+hands clasp to both ears

 whispers to no one in particular